salimkanoun/Scintigraphy_Documentation/docs/Principal_Use/Nuclear-Medicine.md

 sidebar_position: 3
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+# Nuclear Medicine

 ### To begin the view of examination

-Once the images are opened,
-you can right-click **99Tc** in the right  of the bar.
+Once the images are opened, **right-click 99Tc** in the bar.

 ![](../../static/img/99tc.png )

-Then you can select your exam type.
+Then select your processing software tool.

 ### Select exam type